Easily Fix Roomba Not Charging issues

 As a result, as our initial step, we shall execute a soft reset.
 The Roomba is restarted, but its settings are not reset to factory defaults.

-The following are the steps of resetting the Roomba:
+The following are the steps for resetting the Roomba:

 - Hold down the clean and dock buttons on the device.